qNoise: A generator of non-Gaussian colored noise: Applications

 \subsection{Noise-induced phase transition}

-It results that fat-tail noise distributions ($q>1$) \emph{counteract} the effect self-correlation (namely, they \emph{advance} the ordering boundary as $D$ is increased at constant coupling), and compact-support ones ($q<1$) \emph{enhance} it (they \emph{retard} the ordering boundary).
+In fact fat-tail noise distributions ($q>1$) \emph{counteract} the effect of self-correlation (namely, they \emph{advance} the ordering boundary as $D$ is increased at constant coupling), and compact-support ones ($q<1$) \emph{enhance} it (they \emph{retard} the ordering boundary).
 Particular interest rises the effect of ($q<1$) multiplicative noise on the susceptibility: it shifts from being larger on the \emph{ordering} boundary to being larger on the \emph{disordering} boundary \cite{dewf07,defw07}.

+An example of this phenomenon can be found in climate change.
+Many climatic ``Tipping points'' are are, in fact, noise-induced phase transitions whose forcing them (including astronomic, natural and antropogenic noise) are not necessarily Gaussian.
+An ``Early Warning''\cite{Lenton2011} system of tipping points should include simulation considering the non-gaussianity of the stochastic forcing.